 Helping People Help Themselves

-The Healthy Lifestyles Guided Self-Change Program, a specialty outpatient program at Nova Southeastern University's (NSU) Psychology Services Center, offers a unique evidence-based treatment not available elsewhere in Florida.
+The Healthy Lifestyles Guided Self-Change Program, a specialty outpatient program at Nova Southeastern University's (NSU) Psychology Services Center, offers a unique short-term, evidence-based, non-12 step alternative treatment, Guided Self-Change, not available elsewhere in Florida.
+The Guided Self-Change (GSC) treatment has been accepted for inclusion on the American Psychological Associations (APA) Division 12 (Society of Clinical Psychology) Empirically Supported Treatments (EST) website.

-The Guided Self-Change treatment is an evidence-based cognitive-behavioral program that utilizes a motivational approach for individuals with substance use problems.
-It was established in 1984 in Canada by Drs.
-Linda and Mark Sobell, and brought to NSU in 1996.
-Both Dr. Linda Sobell and Dr. Mark Sobell are licensed psychologists in Florida and are Board Certified in Cognitive and Behavioral Psychology by the American Board of Professional Psychology.
-The treatment has been evaluated in eight different clinical trials, including in Canada, the US, Sweden and Mexico.
+Guided Self-Change, a motivational cognitive-behavioral treatment, was established in 1984 in Canada by Drs.
+Linda and Mark Sobell, and brought to Nova Southeastern University in 1996.
+Both Dr. Linda and Dr. Mark Sobell are licensed psychologists in Florida and have their Diplomates in Cognitive and Behavioral Psychology, American Board of Professional Psychology.

 Changing Your Drinking on Your Own